 Q: What degree options are available through MEDEX?

-A: MEDEX Northwest, the Physician Assistant Program at the University of Washington School of Medicine, offers a Master or Bachelor of Clinical Health Services degree (MCHS or BCHS).
+A: MEDEX Northwest, the Physician Assistant Program at the University of Washington School of Medicine, offers a Master of Clinical Health Services degree (MCHS).
 All students who complete the program successfully also earn a Certificate of Completion, which qualifies them to take the national certification examination.

 Q: What if I don’t have a site preference?
 Can I go anywhere?